 top of page

-DOLORES FURTADO: INTROSPECTION AND INTIMACY THROUGH ART
+DOLORES FURTADO: INTROSPECTION AND INTIMACY THROUGH SCULPTURES

 Giving life and meaning to inanimate objects is first, the passion and then the work of Dolores Furtado, a Brooklyn based sculptor from Buenos Aires.
 Dolores is a very curious woman who carries out technical research and experiments before making her unique pieces.
 Dolores' sculptures favor movement, evolution and action and reject static.
 In fact, when observing her art it is possible to notice different shapes and particular lines, which are unpredictable like nature.